my-language-skills/simple-clean-content/readme.txt

 == Description ==

 This plugin adds a button on the tinyMCE editor toolbar.
-When editing a post, clicking on the Clear all text style and formating button, allows you to remove the text style and formating from the post content as well as the images.
+When editing a post, clicking on the "Clear all text style and formating button", allows you to remove the text style and formating from the post content as well as the images.

 https://github.com/my-language-skills/simple-clean-content